-July is the warmest month of the year; the sea is its most inviting, the sky is its most clear, and all across the country there is an exciting event taking place, like the grueling Tour de France.
+July is the warmest month of the year; the sea is its most inviting, the sky is its most clear, and all across the country, there's an exciting event taking place, like the grueling Tour de France.
 It's the perfect month for getting outdoors to see and do it all.
 This is also the month of France's biggest holiday, Bastille Day, with celebrations all over the country.
 This monthly guide will tell you what to do and where to go (and how to beat the inevitable crowds).

 Weather

-Overall, July is one of the warmest times of the year in France (next to August) averaging daily highs of 77˚F (25˚C) and lows of 61˚F (16˚C) in Paris.
-Note that in recent years, particularly in late-July, heatwaves have occasionally struck spiking the mercury to the mid-90s (mid-30s).
-If you plan on traveling throughout the country, averages in the northeast are 55-81˚F (13-27˚C), 61-75˚F (16-24˚C) in Atlantic France, and 68-81˚F (20-27˚C) along the Mediterranean.
+Overall, July is one of the warmest times of the year in France (next to August), averaging daily highs of 77°F (25°C) and lows of 61°F (16°C) in Paris.
+Note that in recent years, particularly in late July, heat waves have occasionally struck, spiking the mercury to the mid-90s (Fahrenheit).
+If you plan on traveling throughout the country, averages in the northeast are 55-81°F (13-27°C), 61-75°F (16-24°C) in Atlantic France, and 68-81°F (20-27°C) along the Mediterranean.

 Crowds & Costs

 July is certainly the busiest time of the year and for good reason, as the weather is beach-perfect and the festival season is in full swing.
-The extensive coastline and Corisca are teeming with summer crowds, especially during the middle of the month from July 14 (Bastille Day) to mid-August when the French flock en masse to the seaside for their holidays.
-Having said that, tourist season is at its peak in Paris with the majority of locals having fled for the French Riviera.
+The extensive coastline and Corsica are teeming with summer crowds, especially during the middle of the month from July 14 (Bastille Day) to mid-August when the French flock en masse to the seaside for their holidays.
+Having said that, tourist season is at its peak in Paris, with the majority of locals having fled for the French Riviera.

-Book your reservations and accommodation well in advance as there's significant pressure on hotels and restaurants at this time.
-Be aware that July welcomes the internationally renowned Tour de France and the crowds it attracts will increase pressure on local facilities.
+Book your reservations and accommodation well in advance, as there's significant pressure on hotels and restaurants at this time.
+Be aware that July welcomes the internationally renowned Tour de France, and the crowds it attracts will increase pressure on local facilities.

 Where to Go

-With so much going on this month it’s hard to know where to begin.
-Central Paris, however, is an excellent place to start, particularly if you find yourself here over July 14 for the Fête de la Bastille.
+Central Paris, however, is an excellent place to start, particularly if you find yourself here on July 14 for the Fête de la Bastille.
 Bastille Day is the biggest and most important festival in France (see events below).
 You can expect parades, balls, free concerts, and some of the best fireworks over the Eiffel Tower.
 The night before, in the Place de la Bastille (where the prison once stood), is the Bal du 14 juillet—an enormous masked ball definitely worth attending.
-And for the best views of the feu d’artifice (fireworks), make your way to the Sacré Cœur or Montparnasse Tower for a stellar bird’s eye view, otherwise go early to the Jardins du Trocadéro, the Parc de Belleville, or the Champ de Mars.
+And for the best views of the feu d'artifice (fireworks), make your way to the Sacré Cœur or Montparnasse Tower for a stellar bird's-eye view; otherwise, go early to the Jardins du Trocadéro, the Parc de Belleville, or the Champ de Mars.

 A classic next stop would be to spend time in the lesser-visited gem of Aix-en-Provence.
-Visit surrounding lavender-blanketed fields, vineyards, the limestone cliffs of Sainte Victoire Mountain (that inspired artists like Cezanne), and of course stroll along the main thoroughfare, Cours Mirabeau, for markets and cafés.
+Visit surrounding lavender-blanketed fields, vineyards, the limestone cliffs of Sainte Victoire Mountain (that inspired artists like Cezanne), and, of course, stroll along the main thoroughfare, Cours Mirabeau, for markets and cafés.

 Plan your trip to France